 Posted by Laurence Weider on February 14, 2013

-A recent study published in the February, 2013 issue of Plastic and Reconstructive Surgery, which is the official medical journal of the American Society of Plastic Surgeons, reports that undergoing a tummy tuck (abdominoplasty) often leads to significant and long lasting weight loss after the procedure.
-In the study, almost 75% of women who were overweight or obese prior to their tummy tuck procedure lost a significant amount of weight after the procedure and kept the weight off long term.
+A study published in the February 2013 issue of Plastic and Reconstructive Surgery, the official medical journal of the American Society of Plastic Surgeons, reveals that tummy tuck procedures (abdominoplasty) may contribute to significant and sustained weight loss for many patients.
+The findings shed light on the broader impacts of the surgery beyond aesthetic improvements.

 Dr. Weider, a native of Southern California, is a Board-Certified Plastic Surgeon who has maintained a private practice in Dallas, TX since 1999.
 After attending Stanford University, he obtained his medical degree (M.D.) from Baylor College of Medicine in Houston.
 He then completed a one year surgical internship in Los Angeles at Harbor-UCLA Medical Center, followed by a four year general surgery residency in Dallas at Methodist Medical Center, and a two year plastic surgery fellowship in Cleveland at Case Western Reserve University.